nklaimi01/MoBAIWL/README.md

-# MoBAIWL Project Monorepo
+# MoBAIWL

-Welcome to the **MoBAIWL Project** monorepo.
+Welcome to the **MoBAIWL Project**.

-This monorepo contains all projects related to the MoBAIWL initiative, organized in a single repository for easier development and collaboration.
+This repository serves as the **main entry point** for the MoBAIWL initiative.
+Work carried out within the project is organized into **independent submodules**, each hosted in its own repository with a separate history.

 ## 🚀 About the MoBAIWL Project